rpede/tutorial-react-docker/README.md

 ## Closing thoughts

+You can push your changes to your github account if you want.
+It will give you some activity on your account and show the would that you completed this exercise.

 In a real world scenario you would push your images to a registry such as Docker Hub.
 We will skip that for now.